Terms and Conditions of use

 3.7 – Any charges for housing, parking or landing do not include a right or permission from the Company whilst the aircraft is being housed or parked at the Aerodrome for the operators of the aircraft to carry out any repairs or maintenance whatsoever on the aircraft.

-3.8 – Prior to any repairs or maintenance being allowed to any aircraft by the operator on the Aerodrome, either inside or outside, a written agreement for carrying out the repairs or maintenance is required from the Company and is subject to space being available.
+3.8 – Prior to any repairs or maintenance being allowed to any aircraft by the operator on the Aerodrome, either inside or outside, a written agreement for carrying out the repairs or maintenance is required from the Company and is subject to appropriate space being available.

-3.9 – The Company may at any time order an operator either to move a parked or hangared aircraft to another position, or remove it from the Aerodrome.
+3.9 – The Company may at any time order an aircraft Operator either to move a parked or hangared aircraft to another position, or remove it from the Aerodrome.
 Failure to comply with the order within a specified period will render the operator liable to additional charges to be determined by the Company.

 3.10 – Aircraft hangared or parked at the Aerodrome will not be operated as a Group or Syndicate or for instruction or hire or reward from the Aerodrome, unless prior permission, has been given by the Company in writing.